btcpayserver/btcpayserver-doc/docs/Walkthrough.md

 # BTCPay Server Walkthrough

-This article will walk you through the **BTCPay user interface** and show you how to navigate the different options.
+This page walks you through the **BTCPay user interface** and shows how to navigate through the different options.

 Watch the video below for an interactive overview of the features.